nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka has spent 506.1 million dollars on personal vehicle imports up to July 2025, up from 34.8 million dollars last year, while another 162.2 million dollars were spent on commercial vehicles, official data showed.

+Total current dollar inflows to the country in the month of July alone were 2.6 billion US dollar.

+RELATED : Sri Lanka foreign exchange earnings $2.6bn in July, exceeds imports by $729mn

 Personal vehicles are classed as consumer goods, though they are usually bought with credit, which are then repaid in about 4 years.

 Credit allows a person or company to acquire good outside of their current earnings.